What Is All-Star Cheer?

-There is always one flyer - the top person being held in a shape or being thrown and caught.
+Flyer - The top athlete being held in a shape or being thrown and caught.

-There is always one base - supporting, throwing or catching the flyer.
+Main Base - Athlete supporting, throwing or catching the flyer.

-There may be a secondary base - helping to support, throw and catch the flyer.
+Secondary Base - Athlete helping to support, throw and catch the flyer.

-There may be a back spotter - helping to support, throw and catch the flyer.
+Back Spotter - Athlete helping to support, throw and catch the flyer.

-Skills are performed at various heights - ground, waist, shoulder (Prep level) and full stretch (Extension).
+Skills are performed at various heights - ground, waist, shoulder, prep and extended levels.

 Individual dynamic skills ranging from forward and backward rolls through handsprings and flicks to single and twisting somersaults.
 Athletes work two types of tumble in a routine.

 Running Tumble - starts in a forward direction from running or forward skills such as handspring.

 Standing Tumble - starts in a backward direction with steps or backward skills such as back walkover.

 All our tumble skills are developed on the trampoline, fast track, air track or tumble track.